If you’re a breastfeeding mama who’s worried about the possibility of nipple confusion, then you’re in the right place.

 - Whether nipple confusion is serious according to academic research, and whether you need to worry about it;

-- Whether you should wait to introduce bottles and pacifiers based on the pros and cons;
+- When to introduce bottles and pacifiers based on the pros and cons;

 - How you can reduce the chances of nipple confusion;